bentabor0/Spoonacular-API-Assistant/README.md

 ## Demo

-to demo the project open the exe found at Spoonacular Project\12.2Assignment\bin\Debug\12.2Assignment.exe
+to demo the project open the exe found at 12.2Assignment\bin\Debug\12.2Assignment.exe

 ## Authors